-- when we are born, or when our child is born, - when we die, or
+- when we are born, or

+- when our child is born,

 - when one of our kin dies,

-- when we are in pain, injured or ill, when our loved one is in pain,
+- when our loved one is in pain,

 - when we prevent illness,

 - when we care for somebody.

 In each of these cases we are in an elevated mental state, sometimes under positive but most likely under negative influences.
 Every people is much more sensible, much more vulnerable in such state, this fact does not need to be scientifically demonstrated.
 Its physiological trigger is stress the effects and triggering factors of which is the subject of an independent discipline, called psycho-neuro-immunology.
 No architect should be scared away if encountering this tortuous jumble of words, because this discipline is our support first of all, and its findings are advisable to be made use of, especially when designing healthcare buildings.